-These easy-care perennials may be low-maintenance, but they are high value assets when it comes to creating garden vignettes that will look fantastic in your garden month after month — they give, give, give, and ask for so little in return!
-All of the perennials on this list will thrive on a well-timed, once-a-year maintenance task.
+These low-maintenance perennials may be easy-care, but they are high value assets when it comes to creating garden vignettes that will look fantastic in your garden month after month.
+They give, give, give, and ask for so little in return!
+All will thrive on a well-timed, once-a-year maintenance task.
 The secret is in knowing what to do, when to do it, and what clues to look for to help figure it out.
-See below for plant recommendations under one the following maintenance tasks:

 - Enjoy the seasonal flow, then cut back.